 26When David reached Ziklag, he sent some of the spoil to the elders of Judah b-[and] to his friends,-b saying, “This is a present for you from our spoil of the enemies of the LORD.”
 27[He sent the spoil to the elders] in Bethel,e Ramoth-negeb, and Jattir; 28in Aroer, Siphmoth, and Eshtemoa; 29in Racal, in the towns of the Jerahmeelites, and in the towns of the Kenites; 30in Hormah, Bor-ashan, and Athach; 31and to those in Hebron—all the places where David and his men had roamed.

 31 1aThe Philistines attacked Israel, and the men of Israel fled before the Philistines and [many] fell on Mount Gilboa.
-2The Philistines pursued Saul and his sons, and the Philistines struck down Jonathan, Abinadab, and Malchishua, sons of Saul.
+2The Philistines pursued Saul and his sons, and the Philistines struck down Jonathan, Abinadab, and Malchi-shua, sons of Saul.
 3The battle raged around Saul, and b-some of the archers-b hit him, and he c-was severely wounded-c by the archers.
 4Saul said to his arms-bearer, “Draw your sword and run me through, so that the uncircumcised may not run me through and make sport of me.”
 But his arms-bearer, in his great awe, refused; whereupon Saul grasped the sword and fell upon it.
 5When his arms-bearer saw that Saul was dead, he too fell on his sword and died with him.
 6Thus Saul and his three sons and his arms-bearer, d-as well as all his men,-d died together on that day.
 7And when the men of Israel e-on the other side of the valley and on the other side of the Jordan-e saw that the men of Israel had fled and that Saul and his sons were dead, they abandoned the towns and fled; the Philistines then came and occupied them.

 8The next day the Philistines came to strip the slain, and they found Saul and his three sons lying on Mount Gilboa.
 9They cut off his head and stripped him of his armor, and they sent them throughout the land of the Philistines, to spread the news f-in the temples of their idols-f and among the people.
 10They placed his armor in the temple of Ashtaroth, and they impaled his body on the wall of Beth-shan.
 11When g-the inhabitants of Jabesh-gilead heard about it—what-g the Philistines had done to Saul—12all their stalwart men set out and marched all night; they removed the bodies of Saul and his sons from the wall of Beth-shan and cameh to Jabesh and burned them there.
 13Then they took the bones and buried them under the tamarisk tree in Jabesh, and they fasted for seven days.